abstractfactory/rfc/spec/spec24.md

 * [XMP][] --  First developed by [Adobe][] in 2001 and mainly used for images.
 * [ID3][] -- Developed by [Damaged Cybernetics][] in 1996 and mainly used for audio; most prevalently perhaps the MP3 file-format.

 XMP, ID3 and others are *explicit* metadata in that they append bits onto an existing file that host metadata.
-They both share a great weakness; they rely on whatever software reading the file to be aware of the existance of metadata; whether they make use of it or not - e.g. ID3 occupies a tiny space in the header of music files.
+They both share one great weakness; they rely on whatever software reading the file to be aware of the existance of metadata; regardless of whether they make use of it or not - e.g. ID3 occupies a tiny space in the header of music files.
 Players not familiar with this metadata would play rather than discard the metadata and thus produce a short noise at the start of any song.

 ID3 is a fixed-sized addition of metadata.
 It means you they only provide a certain amount of options, as well as a certain size of each option, and a total size of each - 30 bytes.